orizens/orizens.com/src/pages/blog/2016-02-12-adding-redux-with-ngrxstore-to-angular-2-part-1.md

 I also imported the &#8220;**ChangeDetectionStrategy**&#8220;, so I can instruct angular to evaluate changes once.

-In order to use the result of the youtube search action, I attach the store&#8217;s reducer result to the &#8220;**videos**&#8221; property in this class.
+In order to use the result of the youtube search action, I attach the store's reducer result to the &#8220;**videos**" property in this class.
 Since this operation is async, the template of youtube-videos component has been defined with a pipe of **async**:

 <pre class="lang:xhtml decode:true">&lt;youtube-list [list]="videos$ | async" (play)="playSelectedVideo($event)"&gt;&lt;/youtube-list&gt;</pre>